alibabacloud-howto/microservices/README.md

     You can check your domain name registered to [CDN in Alibaba Cloud CDN web console](https://cdnnext.console.aliyun.com/domain/list).
 And, you can check your CNAME setting in [Alibaba Cloud DNS web console](https://dns.console.aliyun.com/#/dns/domainList).
 Please check that CNAME value in the DNS record is same as the CNAME of the registered domain in CDN.

 Now, you completed to configure your domain name and accelarate your website with CDN!
-You can access to your website with your domain on your browser.
+You can access your website with your domain on your browser.
 For example, http://howto.microservices.yyyyy.example.com.

 The following figure shows the current infrastructure architecture.